 As a strong cold front barreled its way across the Southeast, plans emerged to check out Egmont Key for potential surf.
-After a promising exploratory mission to Shell Key a few weeks prior, the gang was psyched to see what a stronger system would produce wave-wise.
+After a promising exploratory mission to Shell Key a few weeks prior, the gang was psyched to see what a stronger system would produce wave-wise in the Gulf of Mexico.

 The front pushed through Wednesday night and Thursday was the day.
 The strong winds coupled with a huge full moon low tide made for some tricky conditions.
 It was not possible to safely get to Egmont.
 The shipping channel that seperates Egmont Key and Fort Desoto was completely closed out on either side with 4 – 8 ft breaking waves and shallow water.
 After unsuccessfully attempting to get through, we decided to check the inlet between Fort Desoto and Shell Key: Bunce’s Pass.